DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 Sometimes, however, you will refer to other Zettel as your source of inspiration.
 In that case, you base your thoughts on something you have already processed in the past.
 You reference the Zettel by linking to it via the ID, connecting the new to the old.

 If you have no reference at all, perhaps that means you wandered through the forest and had a sudden insight about the true nature of the world.
-In that case, you don’t need to do anything in this reference section.
+In that case, you don't need to do anything in this reference section.
 If no reference is given in a Zettel, it is your own thought by default.

 ### Putting the pieces together